-Many believe that persons with disabilities generally, and women with disabilities in particular, do not engage in sexual activity.57 On the contrary, 71% percent of respondents to a 2013 survey on HIV and disability in Nigeria indicated that they had had sex, and indeed a higher percentage of adolescents with disabilities (40%) had had sex before age 15 than the general population (16% for women; 3% for men).58 Indeed, women and girls with disabilities may find that men want to have sex with them but not openly date them, due to shame and stigma.59 Women with disabilities are also considered less eligible for marriage.
-This is because women with disabilities are perceived as being unable to fulfill their gendered roles as wives and mothers, as they are seen as asexual, not able to give birth, and not able to undertake daily domestic tasks.60 Indeed, women who acquire a disability during their marriage may be abandoned by partners who cannot cope with the stigma associated with disability.61
+Many also hold the stereotypes that persons with disabilities generally, and women with disabilities in particular, do not engage in sexual activity.
+46 On the contrary, 71% percent of respondents to a 2013 survey on HIV and disability in Nigeria indicated that they had had sex, and indeed a higher percentage of adolescents with disabilities (40%) had had sex before age 15 than the general population (16% for women; 3% for men).
+47 Indeed, women and girls with disabilities may find that men want to have sex with them but not openly date them, due to shame and stigma.
+48 Women with disabilities are also considered less eligible for marriage because they are perceived as being unable to fulfill their gendered roles as wives and mothers, as they are seen as asexual, not able to give birth, and not able to undertake daily domestic tasks.
+49 Indeed, women who acquire a disability during their marriage may be abandoned by partners who cannot cope with the stigma associated with disability.
+50